etestova-git/test-practices/increase_release_frequency.md

-# 📈 How We Increase Release Frequency: From 1 in 3 Months to 1 in 2 Weeks
+# 📈 How We Increase Release Frequency: From 1 in 3 Months to 1 in 2 Weeks Without Loss of Quality

 ---